the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 // output: https://hn.algolia.com/api/v1/search?query=redux&page=
 ~~~~~~~~

-The `fetchsearchTopStories()` method will take the page as second argument.
+The `fetchSearchTopStories()` method will take the page as second argument.
 If you don't provide the second argument, it will fallback to the `0` page for the initial request.
-Thus the `componentDidMount()` and `onsearchSubmit()` methods fetch the first page on the first request.
+Thus the `componentDidMount()` and `onSearchSubmit()` methods fetch the first page on the first request.
 Every additional fetch should fetch the next page by providing the second argument.

 {title="src/App.js",lang=javascript}
 ~~~~~~~~